 Allowing unregistered users to submit requests

 You can still provide support to your end users without requiring them to register and sign in.
-They lose the benefits that registration provides but as far as your agents are concerned, the ticket workflow is the same.
+They lose the benefits that registration provides but the ticket workflow is the same for your agents.
 Many companies provide email-only support and never require their end users to register because they don't want or need their end users to visit and use their Help Center.

 When unregistered users submit a support request, they receive an email notification informing them that their request has been received.
 They do not receive the new user welcome email message.
 And, unlike when requiring registration, the ticket is immediately added to your Zendesk Support instance.

 See Managing end user settings for more information about setting up your Zendesk Support instance to allow unregistered users.